ysWa1der/seat-sde/README.md

 **The plugin automatically manages the scheduler!** On installation, it:
 1. Removes `eve:update:sde` from the scheduler
-2. Adds `eve:sde:update-all` to scheduler (weekly on Sunday at 3:00 AM)
+2. Adds `eve:sde:update` to scheduler (weekly on Sunday at 3:00 AM)

 You can customize the schedule via SeAT's web UI (Configuration → Schedule) or database: